Wandewboi/BSE-PORTFOLIO/index.md

-# Pet Planter Project
+k# Pet Planter Project
 A smart plant pot that can record humidity and temperature and upload that data to io.adafruit.com.
-It alerts the user when the soil is too dry or moist and the user can adjust the too-low or too-high levels using 5 pre-programed profiles.
+It alerts the user when the soil is too dry or moist and the user can adjust the too-low or too-high levels using 5 pre-programmed profiles.
 | Andrew B. | Sacred Heart Cathedral Prepratory| Aerospace Engineering | Incoming Sophmore

 **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**